How to Design Plant Based Milk into Your Coffee Shop Menu

 Keep in mind that nut and soy allergies are fairly common.
 Coconut and oat, which are the best range for customers with common allergies, and should be included in coffee menu for certain.

 It’s also important that nut and soy based milks are prepared separately from other drinks to avoid contamination.
-Have different colour coded frothing jugs available can be a handy solutions.
+Having different colour coded frothing jugs available can be a handy solutions.

-Beside having few extra things in the barista station, also it is important to make sure that the staff are trained properly on how to handle PBAs, and they are disciplined enough to execute that for every drink they prepare.
+Beside having a few extra things in the barista station, it is also important to make sure that the staff are trained properly on how to handle PBAs (Plant based alternatives) and they are disciplined enough to execute that for every drink they prepare.

-The thumb of the rule is “Practise makes perfect”, because non-dairy milks are ordered less frequently, baristas have less opportunity to practice and perfect their skills, therefore extra training time is required to ensure consistence.
+The rule of thumb is “Practice makes perfect”, because non-dairy milks are ordered less frequently, baristas have less opportunity to practice and perfect their skills, therefore extra training time is required to ensure consistence.

 On average, coffee shops in Ireland charge around 50cent extra for non-dairy milks, which is consider amount of increase to consumers.

-So, as PBAs grow in popularity, maybe it is time for coffee shop owners to consider to scrap the addtional charge for non-dairy milk, your immediate profit margin may be reduced, but instead you could gain a loyal customer base that bring in more money over the long-term, while all other coffee shops charge 50 cent extra for PBAs.
+So, as PBAs grow in popularity, perhaps it is time for coffee shop owners to consider scrapping the additional charge for non-dairy milk, your immediate profit margin may be reduced, but instead you could gain a loyal customer base that bring in more money over the long-term, while all other coffee shops charge 50 cent extra for PBAs.

 Give us a call today and see how we can help to drive your coffee business.

 Read Part 1 of our PBA Coffee Blog – The Rise and Rise of the Plant-Based Milk

 and Part 2 – How Plant-Based Milk Behave Differently To Dairy